cfs100/docker-ruby-sass-ssh/README.md

 # docker-ruby-sass-ssh
-Alpine linux with Ruby SASS and SSH installed.
+Clean ruby image with Ruby SASS and SSH installed.